 All pupils at St Aelred’s RC Primary School receive quality first teaching.
 This means that a range of teaching styles and approaches are used and that appropriate learning objectives are set for all children with a curriculum matched to their needs.
 Children have access to different types of support in lessons, and often work in small groups or one to one with a Teacher or Teaching Assistant.

 The school's Special Educational Needs & Disabaility Coordinator (SENDCo) is Mr Stuart Hill and he can be contacted via the school office: email@example.com or 01904 551885

 How do we identify Special Educational Needs and Disabilities (SEND)?

 Our teachers carry out various assessments and routinely check that all children are making the required progress.
-If our teachers think your child may not be making the same progress as other pupils, or are falling behind the level that is expected for their age, they may be considered to have a Special Educational Need.
+If our teachers think your child may not be making the same progress as other pupils, or are falling behind the level that is expected for their age, they may be considered to have Special Educational Needs.
 Our SENDCo will support you and your child’s class teacher.
-We will observe them, assess their understanding of what we are doing in school, and work with them to find out what is causing difficulty.
-They may be placed on the SEN register and parents will be informed of this.
+We will observe and monitor each child, assess their understanding of what we are doing in school, and work with them to find out what is causing difficulty.
+They may be placed on the SEND register and parents will be informed of this.
 Support will be put in place to support your child’s learning.